-- ROBOR annual rate 3M + 1.40%. which is calculated on the credit balance from the date of provision and until full repayment thereof; - secured overdraft with Raiffeisen amounted to 4.000.000 lei.
-The remaining balance on 31.12.2021 is amounted to 269.881 lei.
+- ➤ Secured overdraft with Raiffeisen amounted to 3.000.000 lei.
+The remaining balance on 30.09.2023 is amounted to 1.455.950 lei.
 The interest charged on the daily debtor balance of the current account is a fluctuating interest at ROBOR annual rate 1M + 1.10%. calculated on the actual number of days of the reference month compared to the year of 360 days.
-The reference rate will be daily updated; - tip revolving credit line from BRD Groupe Societe Generale Suceava, granted within the Program for the support of small and medium enterprises and small enterprises with medium market capitalization IMM INVEST ROMANIA, within the AGRO IMM INVEST subprogram with the objective of providing facilities guarantee in a transparent and non-discriminatory manner for the loans granted, in the amount of 5,000,000 lei for the financing of the working capital and the current activity, with an interest subsidized from the state budget in proportion of 100% for a period of 8 months from the first use, the commissions being covered by the Ministry of Finance through a grant in the form of a grant for the entire duration of the contract.
-The amount used on 31.12.2021 was 44.668,72 lei.
-As this State aid was transferred directly to the bank and did not pass through the company's bank accounts, it was not recorded in the company's accounts on the income and expenditure accounts
+The reference rate will be daily updated; - Revolving credit line from Raiffeisen Bank, granted under the RURAL INVEST program for the purpose of financing current activity (supplier payments, salaries, current debts to the state budget) in the amount of 5,000,000 lei with a non-refundable component of a maximum of 10% from the value of the financing and with a subsidized interest for a period of 2 years, the risk and administration fees being borne by the Romanian state in the form of a grant.
+Since this state aid was transferred directly to the bank and did not go through the company's bank accounts, it was not recorded in the company's accounting records on income and expense accounts.
+On 30.09.2023 he used 4.500.000 lei from the line; - Revolving credit line from BRD Groupe Societe Generale Suceava, granted within the Support Program for small and medium-sized enterprises and small enterprises with medium market capitalization IMM INVEST ROMANIA, within the AGRO IMM INVEST sub-program with the objective of granting facilities guarantee in a transparent and non-discriminatory way for the loans granted, in the amount of 5.000.000 lei for the financing of working capital and current activity, with a non-refundable component of 10% of the financing value and with a subsidized interest from the state budget in proportion of 100% for a period of 8 months from the first use, the commissions being covered by the Ministry of Finance through an aid in the form of a grant for the entire duration of the contract.
+After the interest subsidy period, the interest paid is 1.4% plus 3-month ROBOR.
+Since this state aid was transferred directly to the bank and did not go through the company's bank accounts, it was not recorded in the company's accounting records on income and expense accounts.
+The amount used on 30.09.2023 was 3.438.623 lei.